 - darker areas of skin color or pigmentation

 ALD symptoms can mimic those of other illnesses.
-Therefore, tests are needed to distinguish it from other neurological conditions.
-Blood tests can:
+Tests are needed to distinguish ALD from other neurological conditions.
+Your doctor may order a blood test to:

 - look for abnormally high levels of VLCFAs